 A cloud-based video and web conferencing platform, Zoom allows employees across multiple locations to participate in meetings, share files, and collaborate.
 The web tool supports webinars and incorporates a business IM service.

-Zoom has already been put in place by many healthcare groups worldwide who use the platform to interact with other providers and communicate with patients.
-However, in the USA healthcare groups must adhere with HIPAA Regulations.
+Zoom has already been implemented by many healthcare groups worldwide who use the platform to interact with other providers and communicate with patients.
+However, in the USA, healthcare groups must adhere with HIPAA Regulations when sharing confidential patient data.

 Any software solution must include a range of security protections to ensure protected health information (PHI) is completely safeguarded.
 Additionally, cloud-based platform providers are defined as a business associates and are also required to adhere with HIPAA Rules if their services are to be used in tandem with PHI.